gcortes/Lutron-HomeWorks-Switch/README.md

 2. Select the Things tab.
 3. Find the Device you just created by the name you gave it above.
 4. Click on the three dots in the upper right hand corner of the screen and select Edit Device.
 5. Enter the IP address of the device running the web service.
+It has to be correct here.
 6. Enter a free port number for this device.
-This must be unique for the server.
+This must be unique.
-7. Leave the Switch Type as K. This is for future expansion
+7. Leave the Switch Type as K. Additional option my be added in future versions
 8. Enter the Switch Address.
-See the Lutronic readme on how to obtain this
+See the Lutronic readme on how to obtain this.
 9. Enter the Button number.
 See the Lutronic readme on how to obtain this.
 10. Click done.

-### Set Up the Web Service

-See the [Lutronic repository](https://github.com/gcortes/Lutronic) for instructions

 ### Testing

 To test, click the Refresh button while watching the console screen for the web service you should see a message saying switch:on or switch:off